imgag/T2T_ONT/doc/04_assembly_qc.md

 21. **variants**: Number of biallelic variants in the input VCF excluding duplicate positions

-## QC Value detailed description

-Explanation of some key metrics, as used in similar publications.
+## Detailed documentation of metrics

 ### Collapsed misassemblies (MMC)